The generic geometry of steady state varieties: Nondegeneracy, nonemptiness, dimension and finiteness

 Finally, the results from \cite{feinberg-invariant} regarding the stoichiometric and kinetic subspaces allow us to relate degeneracy and deficiency $\delta$.
 Let $\ell$ and $t$ denote the number of linkage classes and terminal strong linkage classes, respectively.

-\begin{corollary} For any reaction network such that $t-\ell>\delta$, taken with mass-action kinetics, both $f$ and $F$ are degenerate.
-In particular, the network with mass-action kinetics is degenerate. \end{corollary} \begin{proof} This follows from \Cref{cor:kinetic1}, as the assumption implies $S_\k\subsetneq S$ for all $\k\in \RR^m_{>0}$ by statement (ii) in the theorem in \cite[Section 6]{feinberg-invariant}. \end{proof}
+\begin{corollary} Suppose that a reaction network with mass-action kinetics satisfies $t-\ell>\delta$.
+Then both $f$ and $F$ are degenerate.
+In particular, the network is strongly degenerate. \end{corollary} \begin{proof} This follows from \Cref{cor:kinetic1}, as the assumption implies $S_\k\subsetneq S$ for all $\k\in \RR^m_{>0}$ by statement (ii) in the theorem in \cite[Section 6]{feinberg-invariant}. \end{proof}